Reactor#

 Using Reactor with a thread pool#

 Reactor can be run from a worker thread pushed into a ThreadPool.
-This lets you configure affinity and priority from inside the lambda before handing control to the event loop, without managing a separate Thread object.
+This lets you configure affinity and priority from inside the lambda before handing control to the event loop.

 #include <join/reactor.hpp>